AljoschaMeyer/bymux/README.md

 And for each stream the endpoint maintains:

 - the stream id
-- whether it has sent and/or received global `Close` and `StopRead` packets
+- whether it has sent and/or received `Close` and `StopRead` packets
 - how much credit it currently has
 - how much credit the other endpoint currently has